tomooda/VCParser/README.md

 -------
 Here I introduce how to use VCParser by writing a binary number parser.

-* To create a parser that accepts only the '0' char,
+* To create a parser that accepts only '0' (a character),
 ~~~~~
 zero = takeChar('0')
 ~~~~~